DataDog/storedog/README.md

 ## Breakdown of services

 All of the services in the Storedog application are Dockerized and run in containers.
 See the [docker-compose.yml](./docker-compose.yml) file for the full list of services and how they are connected.
-You'll also find specific Datadog configurations, volume mounts, and environment variables for each service in there.

 Below is a breakdown of services and some instructions on how to use them.